šŸŒ€ The Headache, The Doubt, and the Truth About Pressure (BigSwim: 2km)

 About this blog

-I’m Aley Young, the heart behind Ripples and Reflections — a living journal where swimming, soul, and storytelling meet.
+I’m Aley Young, the heart behind Ripples and Reflections blog — a living journal where swimming, soul, and storytelling meet.

 My background as a Reiki Master and intuitive healer infuses everything I share, whether it’s reflections from the pool, empowering Creative Soul stories, or uplifting content on healing, mindset, and self-growth.